-The Financial Aid Office will review your eligibility for summer 2020 financial aid.
+The Financial Aid Office will review your eligibility for Summer 2024 financial aid.
+Since the summer session is the final term of the financial aid year at UL Lafayette, it is possible that you have exhausted all your federal aid options for student loans and grants.
 You will be notified via your University email once the review process is complete.
 If you are eligible, you can then view your award offers on ULink, under the Tuition and Financial Aid Tab.

 To be considered for summer financial aid, you must have completed the following steps:

-Registered for summer 2020 classes with at least half-time status.
+Registered for Summer 2024 classes with at least half-time status.
 If you reduce your summer credits after initial enrollment, your summer aid may be reduced.

 - Undergraduate - 6 hours

 - Graduate - 5 hours